rhnfzl/reddit-stash/README.md

 - [ ] All required secrets added to repository settings
 - [ ] Workflow manually triggered at least once
 - [ ] Workflow completes without errors (check Actions tab)
-- [ ] Reddit folder appears in your Dropbox account
+- [ ] Reddit folder appears in your cloud storage (Dropbox account or S3 bucket)
 - [ ] Content files are present and readable

 #### For Local Installation: